Coconino Sandstone: Description

-The Coconino Sandstone consists predominately of buff to white, well-sorted, uniformly fine grained 0.0045-0.98 in, nearly pure quartz sand held together by siliceous cement.
+The Coconino Sandstone consists predominately of well-sorted, uniformly fine grained 0.0045-0.98 in, nearly pure quartz sand grains held together by siliceous cement.
 It contains a few scattered potassium feldspar grains and traces of heavy minerals.
 Many of the sand grains are frosted or pitted and nearly all of them are rounded to subangular.
-Typically, iron oxide staining and cements are commonly absent, which is reflect in its pale, white to buff color.
+Iron oxide staining and cements are commonly absent, which is reflected in its pale, white to buff color.
 However, locally, the Coconino Sandstone is iron-stained and, as a result, is either a brownish color, as in Marble Canyon, or bright red, as near Flagstaff, Arizona.

 The Coconino Sandstone exhibits a number of primary sedimentary structures.
 The most conspicuous of these is ubiquitous large-scale, wedge-planar, cross-stratification.
 It consists of long sweeping layers that often are 30-40 ft long and as much as long as 80 ft.
 The cross-stratification dip mostly at 25°- 30° with few at a maximum of about 34°.
 Their dip is generally unimodal southward, but with a spread of readings ranging between southwest and southeast.
 Truncated by overlying beds, they form large, irregular wedges.
 In addition to the wedge-planar, cross-stratification, the Coconino Sandstone exhibits rare, large-scale, low-angle, less than 15°, cross-stratification that dip in the opposite direction.
 They are only found in limited numbers in a few localities within exposures of this sandstone.
 The basal 3-6 ft of the Coconino Sandstone at many outcrops exhibits horizontal laminae.
 A distinctive characteristic of this sandstone is that the cross-stratification readily splits into thin plates.